tale-toul/ocp-aws/README.md

 ### VPC

-A single VPC is created where all resources will be placed, it has DNS support enable for the EC2 instances created inside, distributed by the DHCP server, in most regions the domain used by the internal DNS server will be <region_name>.compute.internal, but for the region **us-east-1** it will be ec2.internal, the difference is due to the particular way this regions is treated in AWS.
-The use of the domains is such that the internal DNS names coincide with the names obtained inside the hosts with the command `hostname -f`.
+A single VPC is created where all resources will be placed, it has DNS support enable for EC2 instances inside, distributed by the DHCP server.

+In most regions the domain used by the internal DNS server will be `<region_name>.compute.internal`, but for the region **us-east-1** it will be `ec2.internal`, the difference is due to the particular way the  **us-east-1** regions is treated in AWS.
+The domain name assigned to the instances by DHCP is such that the internal DNS names match the names obtained inside the hosts with the command `hostname -f`.
 To apply this particular case to the terraform configuration a conditional is used, the variable domain_name will receive the value ec2.internal only when region_name is equal to "us-east-1":

 ```
  resource "aws_vpc_dhcp_options" "vpc-options" {